saifulkhan/storytelling-vis/README.md

 <img width="600px" src="./public/doc/action-classes.png" alt="sequence diagram" />

 `Action` is an abstract class which defines the blue print of an action.
 All the atomic actions, e.g., circle is implemented in `Circle` class, node is implemented in `Dot` class inherits this abstract class.
-A group of actions is defined in `ActionGroup` class.
+A group of actions is defined in `ActionGroup` class .. composite design pattern.
 While we can create action objects just by creating instances ob the classes, we have `ActionFactory` which implements a factory design pattern to streamline and abstract away action creation directly from feature action table.

 Create a action object: